amgadmadkour/amgadmadkour.github.io/_pages/projects.md

 * **Bionet:** Conducting research regarding an Interactive Visualization and Data Mining (IVDM) platform, namely JSysnet.
 We demonstrate how Bionet is used to interactively analyse intermolecular correlations using various statistical methods and perform interactive comparative and correlative analysis of molecular expression data.
   * [More Information](https://www.cs.purdue.edu/homes/amadkour/projects/bionet/index.html)

-## Industrial

-* **Recommendation System for Local Businesses:** Developed a tool that recommends relevant local businesses to users based on their entries in query logs.

-* **Tag Recommendation System:** Co-Invented and patented a K-Partite graph technique for recommendation of tags during bookmarking of resources.

-* **Spam Detection:** Identified a set of features that define spamming bookmarks in social media and evaluated their feasibility through a comparative study on various machine learning techniques.

-* **Bionoculars:** Developed a system that automatically extracts interactions between entities such as proteins, chemicals, and diseases from biomedical text with preliminary focus on protein-protein interaction.

-* **Machine Assisted Translation:** Developed a system to assist the translator by providing suggestions via auto-completion relating to the document being translated.

-* **InfoMind:** Participated in the development of a system that analyzes large volumes of unstructured textual information to discover, organize and deliver relevant knowledge to the end-user.